-Base 270-horsepower V6 and two V8s that produce 310 and 381 horsepower; five- and six-speed automatic transmissions.
+Base V6 relegated to the scrap heap, leaving two V8s that produce 310 and 381 horsepower; six-speed automatic transmissions.

-Although Toyota hasn’t sold as many of its full-size Tundras as it might have expected, that doesn’t mean it has given up.
-In fact, the Tundra has been given a mid-cycle facelift that incorporates a new hood and reprofiled grille, along with a three-piece lower bumper and squared-off fenders and wheel wells.
-The bed sides and the cargo area itself are new as is the tailgate.
+Toyota keeps trying to make its Tundra more attractive and more appealing to customers.
+The pickup’s recent mid-cycle facelift that incorporates a new hood and reprofiled grille, along with a three-piece lower bumper and squared-off fenders and wheel wells, has helped make it stand out from the originals.
 However, the overall profile hasn’t changed: Tundras continue to be available in your choice of Regular-cab, extended-length Double Cab and four-door CrewMax with its extra-sized rear doors.
-The powertrain carries over unchanged, meaning a base 4.0-liter V6 produces a stout 270 horses and its fuel economy rating of 16 mpg in the city and 20 on the highway are more than competitive.
-The 310-horsepower 4.6-liter V8 and top-tuned 381-horsepower 5.7 V8 are untouched, too.
-Both V8 Tundras operate using six-speed automatic transmissions, while the V6 version employs a five-speed unit.
-Four-wheel-drive is optional, but only if you specify a V8.
+The powertrain carries over, although the base 4.0-liter V6 has been shelved, meaning the Tundra joins the Titan as one of the few V8-only pickups around.
+The now-standard 310-horsepower 4.6-liter V8 and top-tuned 381-horsepower 5.7 V8 are untouched, and operate using six-speed automatic transmissions.
+Four-wheel-drive is optional.
 Inside, the roomy cabins features several improvements to make life easier for the driver, including moving the HVAC and audio controls 2.5 inches closer.
 New seats feature better ventilation and can also travel more.
 The base SR5 gets cloth seats, metallic trim and other basic features, while the Limited features leather seats, soft-touch doors and center console, and “wood-style” — seriously, wood-style — trim.
 The Platinum grade, introduced for 2014, gets perforated diamond-pleated leather seats and instrument pane, along with plenty of chrome touches, along with a 12-speaker touch-screen audio system, navigation and heated and cooled seats.
-The all-new 1794 Edition is Toyota’s take on Ford’s King Ranch or Ram’s Laramie Longhorn.
+The 1794 Edition is Toyota’s take on Ford’s King Ranch or Ram’s Laramie Longhorn.
 It’s billed as a tribute to the ranch, founded in the year 1794, where the Tundra plant is located in Texas.
 You get a saddle-brown leather touches with suede inserts, and similar luxury equipment to the Platinum.
 Finally, the Toyota Racing Development (TRD) Pro Series package is Toyota’s take on the successful Ford Raptor, and gets blacked-out body pieces, 18-inch black wheels with Michelin off-road tires, and a throaty TRD dual exhaust.
 Underneath, it sports a two-inch lift in ride height, more wheel travel and bigger Bilstein shocks with external reservoirs.